IntelliSOFT-Consulting/afyamoja-ussd-api/readme.md

 The following endpoints / actions are available on the system.

+###BackUp Databases

+In this step, we need to create "backup" folder in your storage folder. you must have to create "backup" on following path:

+storage/app/backup

+make sure you give permission to put backup file.

+Add a cron job to run the backup

+    php artisan database:backup

 ### User Actions

 A user is able to register and access the system.